clarestudio/pic32mx-template/README.md

 are released into the public domain.
 Where this is not legally possible,
 they are licensed under the Creative Commons Zero (CC0) license.

-Note: The contents of this README file are distributed under the BSD license described below, and are *not* covered by the public domain dedication applied to the source code.
+The contents of this README file are distributed under the BSD license described below, and are *not* covered by the public domain dedication applied to the source code.
+You can safely delete this README once you've customized the project.

 ## Disclaimer